Skip to Content

 Solutions for grid congestion related to electric vehicle charging

-For an international player in instrumentation and measurement technology based in Naarden, a solution was developed to enable the charging of a vehicle fleet during office hours—despite grid congestion.
-Batteries, charging infrastructure, and installation modifications were designed.
-By collecting multiple quotes from suppliers and installers, both investment and operational costs were mapped out, and subsidies were applied for.
+For an international player in instrumentation and measurement technology based in Naarden, a solution was developed to enable charging of the vehicle fleet during office hours despite grid congestion.
+Battery storage, AC and DC charging infrastructure, and installation concepts were compared through a cost-benefit analysis.
+Subsidies were applied for, and quotes for batteries, EMS, and installation were requested and evaluated.

 Electric and hydrogen trucks: business case and subsidies.